 A million years ago, Shelly Mazzanoble had a short story published in a literary magazine called Whetstone.
 She was paid $50 which she spent on a keg of beer and threw a great, big party.

-Motivated by her strong desire to curate menus for cocktail parties and her friends’ penchant for drinking free beer, Shelly has gone on to publish short stories and essays in Carve, The Seattle Times, Scary Mommy, In the Powder Room, Pregnant Chicken, Blunt Moms, Tribe Magazine, and has been syndicated on popular websites such as TODAY Parents and BlogHer, where she has been named a featured writer.
-She writes a regular column called Mom in the Middle for the Seattle-based parenting network, PEPs (Program for Early Parent Support) where she seeks to scare daunt forewarn enlighten new parents about the terrors joys of parenthood and has recently realized her biggest dream come true– writing a column about The Bachelor.
-That’s right.
-The Bachelor.
-Her regular series for the lovelies over at In the Powder Room, Mother Rose Best, mines one of TV’s greatest treasures for the most practical and life-changing parenting advice ever.
-Yes, ever.
-Don’t miss it!
+Motivated by her strong desire to curate menus for cocktail parties and her friends’ penchant for drinking free beer, Shelly has gone on to publish short stories and essays in Sammiches and Psych Meds, Scary Mommy, In the Powder Room, Pregnant Chicken, Blunt Moms, Tribe Magazine, and The Seattle Times, and has been syndicated on popular websites such as TODAY Parents and BlogHer, where she has been named a featured writer.
+She writes a regular column called Mom in the Middle for the Seattle-based parenting network, PEPs (Program for Early Parent Support) where she seeks to scare daunt forewarn enlighten new parents about the terrors joys of parenthood.

 Not wanting to completely waste the theater degree procured from lovely Ithaca College, she removed all the narrative from that first published short story and turned it into a one-act play.
 Blue Malls, starring Shelly herself, was produced in Seattle’s Mae West Fest XIII.
 Due to the anxiety dreams still plaguing her, she did not star, support or even understudy in her play, The Chicken & the Egg (also originally a short-story), which was produced in Mae West Fest IV and later Manhattan Theatre Source’s Estrogenius Festival.